Support for people who are self-isolating.

 Notifying your employer

-If you're self-isolating self-isolating and unable to work, notify your employer within the deadline set in your sickness absence policy.
+If you’re self-isolating and unable to work, you should notify your employer within the deadline set in your sickness absence policy.

-The service will provide you with written confirmation of the instruction to self-isolate, which you should share with your employer.
+The NHS Wales Test, Trace, Protect service will provide you with written confirmation that you must self-isolate which you should share with your employer.

 The responsibility of your employer